zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-expression-syntax.md

 `expression` specifies the string to be searched.

-`pattern` specifies the pattern to search for.
-In the function output, all occurrences of the pattern will be replaced with the value of `replacement`.
+`pattern` specifies the substring to search for.
+In the function output, all occurrences of the substring will be replaced with the value of `replacement`.

 `replacement` specifies the string to replace the pattern.